commonsyllabi/viewer/internal/www/readme.md

 # CC Viewer Frontend

-To start the frontend (_note:_ manual reload needed):
+To start the frontend:

 ```
-yarn watch
+yarn dev
 ```

-This would start site on localhost:2046
+This would start site on `localhost:3000`

 To start the server, from root of project: